Declutter your home and declutter your life

 Minimalism and simple living are not about living uncomfortably for the sake of it, nor are they about white minimalist rooms (although that’s my preference!).
 They’re about being grounded and grateful and breaking the habit of constantly wanting more.
 Minimalism is prioritising the good stuff and discarding the things that don’t bring happiness and joy.
 So, today I’m sharing a few of the things I gained when I decluttered my home.

 1. Feeling lighter

 I thought I’d start with a totally abstract benefit which I’m already struggling to put into words.
 I guess what I’m trying to convey is I feel lighter and freer.
 Cupboards of clutter can weigh us down and excess baggage connects us to the past and can prevent us from moving forward.
 With the majority of my stuff gone, I feel clear about how I want to live.
-Every item in my home is something I use or love, they all facilitate my life and there’s nothing getting in the way.
-It’s a lovely uplifting and energising feeling.
+Every item in my home is something I use or love, each one facilitates my life and there’s nothing getting in the way.
+It’s an uplifting and energising feeling.

 2. Less housework and maintenance

 Less stuff means less housework, less time organising and tidying, less time looking for things and less time getting things repaired or replaced.
 This unlocks more time to do the things I love.
 My man and I live in a small apartment which is inexpensive to heat and involves little maintenance.
 It’s cosy and we enjoy every inch of the space, not to mention a smaller mortgage!

 3. More time for family and friends

 The increased time from owning and pursuing less means more time for family and friends.

 4. Less focus on consumerism and a greater enjoyment of the things I own

 I’ll always love nice things, however, I no longer have the desire to collect stuff.
 The old me was a hoarder and I purchased far more than I ever needed or used.
 Since letting go, I really appreciate and enjoy the things I have left.